Science on the Sound – Floating Classroom

 Field observations– Take a moment to simply observe the Sound and use your senses to determine the conditions for your field study for that day.
 Compare how these conditions differ from what you typically experience and understand what a special and unique place Long Island Sound is.

 Plankton sampling– Take a closer look at the critical (but often tiny) members of Long Island Sound that fill its waters.
 Use a plankton net to retrieve a sample of plankton and use field scopes in order to identify what species can be found here.
-Discuss the role that plankton play in the ocean food web and how they directly affect us, even on land.
+Discuss the role that plankton play in the Long Island Sound food web and how they directly affect us, even on land.

 After-School Science and Sailing